 A spectacular performance of artful mischief and theatrical trickery.

 A mountainside overlooking Kyoto glistens in the early morning dew.
-A gentle golden light drips itself over the outcrops of rock, pooling in the flat spaces, cutting through the gentle grey haze of dawn.
-Beside the crooked path, a wooden Noh theatre barely stands in the amber light.
-Built on the stone overlooking the city below, the residents would snake their way up the path for each full moon, eager to watch their favourite plays and dances.
+A gentle, golden light drips itself over the outcrops of rock, pooling in the flat spaces, cutting through the grey haze of dawn.
+Beside the crooked path, an ancient, wooden Noh theatre barely stands in the amber light.
+Built on the stone overlooking the city below, the stage is built from hinoki (Japanese cypress), and it’s 4 supporting columns are beginning to crack and strain under the weight of the vast sloped roof.
+Traditionally, the residents of the city would snake their way up the path for each full moon, eager to watch their favourite plays and dances.
 However, since the fall of the Tokugawa Shogunate, the theatre has fallen into disrepair, the actors now forbidden to perform.
-To shade themselves from the mid-summer sun and to screen themselves from the cold mountain winds at night, many animals on the mountainside have been using the abandoned stage as a shelter.
+Due to its desertion, many animals on the mountainside have been using the abandoned stage as a shelter; they shade themselves from the mid-summer sun and screen themselves from the cold mountain winds at night.
 It has become their home and refuge; a place to raise their young and protect their nests.

-One day, the villagers decide that the crumbling theatre is an eyesore and that they will demolish it.
-Owing to his large ears, the hare overhears their plans and hastily runs back up the mountain to relay the news to his friends.
-The animals are panicked and immediately begin quarrelling over the unwelcome announcement.
-The wily fox, as wily foxes are prone to do, slopes away unnoticed behind a bamboo screen.
-A few minutes later he reappears, dressed in a fine embroidered kimono, its golden threads shimmering in the morning sun; Having discovered the ancient playbook, he has used his sly wit to unlock the dusty costume chest and has dressed himself in his luxuriant findings.
-His cunning plan is to fool the villagers into believing that the theatre is possessed by benevolent spirits (Yōkai), and therefore convince them that it would be a bad omen to demolish it.
-The other animals leap with glee at this masterful ploy and jump into the chest, rummaging to find costumes for their new characters.
-Inros and netsukes, armour and tassels, fans and ribbons, the box is a treasure trove of spectacular adornments.
+One day in Spring, the villagers announce that the crumbling theatre is an eyesore above their city and decide they will demolish it.
+Owing to his large ears, the hare overhears their distressing plans and hastily runs back up the mountain to relay the news to his peers.
+The animals are panicked and immediately begin quarrelling over the unwelcome announcement, pacing the length of the stage and swishing tails, feathers and wings in despair.
+In the heat of the commotion, the wily fox, as wily foxes are prone to do, slopes away unnoticed behind a bamboo screen.
+There is a metallic rattling sound, followed by a creak and a rustle.
+A handful of creatures hears these strange noises, and they all begin to quieten as they turn their gaze.
+A few moments later, the crafty fox reappears, dressed in a fine embroidered kimono, its golden threads shimmering in the morning sun.
+Having discovered the ancient Noh playbook, he has used his sly wit to unlock the dusty costume chest and has dressed himself in his luxuriant findings.

-As the villagers’ footsteps crunch towards the theatre, the animals are prepared for and awaiting their arrival.
-With the hollow rhythm of the Tsuzumi drum beaten by the spoonbill, the grand performance begins.
+As the villager's footsteps crunch towards the theatre, the animals are prepared and awaiting their arrival.
+With the deep, hollow rhythm of the Tsuzumi drum beaten by the spoonbill, the grand performance begins.

 Inspiration